13 - The lac Operon

 - Repressor proteins.
 Repressor proteins decrease how often transcription is initiated (negative control).

 - Activator proteins.
 Activator proteins increase how often transcription is initiated (positive control).

 Repressor and activator proteins contain DNA binding domains and have additional domains that bind to small organic molecules (sugars, amino acids, or nucleotides) called effectors.
 When an effector molecule binds, the three-dimensional structure of the repressor or activator protein changes.
 This change in protein shape influences the ability of the activator protein or repressor protein to bind to the DNA.

 How do bacteria turn a regulated gene from an off state to an on state?
 For example, how does a bacterium produce the enzymes necessary to metabolize the sugar lactose when lactose becomes available in the environment?
 An effector molecule, called an inducer, causes transcription to increase (figure 13.1).
 Inducers can function in two different ways:

-- The inducer can bind to a repressor.
-When the inducer binds to the repressor protein, the repressor is released from a binding site on the DNA, and transcription of the structural gene increases.
+- The inducer can bind to a repressor protein.
+When the inducer binds to the repressor protein, the repressor is released from a binding site on the DNA, and transcription of the nearby structural gene increases.

-- The inducer can bind to an activator.
+- The inducer can bind to an activator protein.
 In this case, the activator protein cannot bind to the DNA unless the inducer is present.
-When the inducer binds to the activator protein, the activator can bind to the DNA and transcription increases.
+When the inducer binds to the activator protein, the activator can bind to the DNA and transcription of the nearby structural gene increases.